-PHI and its directors have been named as defendants in a purported class action lawsuits filed on behalf of named plaintiffs and other public stockholders challenging the proposed Merger and seeking, among other things, to enjoin the defendants from consummating the Merger on the agreed-upon terms.
-Exelon has been named as a defendant is some of these lawsuits.
+PHI and its directors have been named as defendants in purported class action lawsuits filed on behalf of named plaintiffs and other public stockholders challenging the proposed Merger and seeking, among other things, to enjoin the defendants from consummating the Merger on the agreed-upon terms.
+Exelon has been named as a defendant in these lawsuits.
+Exelon has also been named in a federal court case with similar claims.
+In September 2014, the parties reached a proposed settlement which is subject to court approval.
+Final court approval of the proposed settlement is not expected to occur until the second quarter of 2015, at the earliest.

-If a plaintiff in this or any other litigation that may be filed in the future is successful in obtaining an injunction prohibiting the parties from completing the Merger on the terms contemplated by the Merger Agreement, the injunction may prevent the completion of the Merger in the expected timeframe or altogether.
+If a plaintiff in this or any other litigation that may be filed in the future is successful in obtaining an injunction prohibiting the parties from completing the Merger on the terms contemplated by the Merger Agreement, the injunction may prevent the completion of the Merger in the expected time frame or altogether.
 If completion of the Merger is prevented or delayed, it could result in substantial costs to Exelon.
 In addition, Exelon could incur significant costs in connection with the lawsuits, including costs associated with the indemnification of PHI's directors and officers.

 Private parties who may believe they are adversely affected by the Merger and individual states may bring legal actions under the antitrust laws in certain circumstances or intervene in regulatory proceedings.
-Although Exelon and PHI believe the completion of Merger will not conflict with any antitrust law, there can be no assurance that a challenge to the Merger on antitrust grounds will not be made or, if a challenge is made, what the result will be.
+Although Exelon and PHI believe the completion of the Merger will not conflict with any antitrust law, there can be no assurance that a challenge to the Merger on antitrust grounds will not be made or, if a challenge is made, what the result will be.
 Under the Merger Agreement, Exelon and PHI have agreed to use their reasonable best efforts to obtain all regulatory clearances necessary to complete the Merger as promptly as practicable.
 In addition, in order to complete the Merger, Exelon and PHI may be required to comply with conditions, terms, obligations or restrictions may have the effect of delaying completion of the Merger, imposing additional material costs on or materially limiting Exelon's revenues after the completion of the Merger, or otherwise reducing the anticipated benefits from the Merger.
 In addition, any such conditions, terms, obligations or restrictions could result in the delay or abandonment of the Merger.